w0006887/modules/0420/mdModule.md

 Specifically, LLM Gen-AI (large language model generative artificial intelligence) empowers students to be self-sufficient learners who practice rigor, and learning how to use LLM Gen-AI becomes a crucial component in STEM education.
 Can LLM Gen-AI replace human professors?
 Perhaps not yet for some time.

+At this point (2024), LLM Gen-AI can take on the role of a *personal* teaching assistant who meets students where they are.
+LLM Gen-AI is not without its limitations, and as a result a professor still needs to guide students on how to make the most of the LLM Gen-AI, and address questions and doubts when the needs arise.